How to snag an Ontario Parks reservation

 I’ve always had difficulty booking roofed accommodations, so I felt fortunate to book one glampsite in 2020 when I couldn’t secure a reservation in previous years.

-I had great luck in 2021 – despite cancelled bookings due to lockdowns, finishing the year with 8 Ontario Parks trips.
+I had great luck in 2021.
+Despite cancelled bookings due to lockdowns, I finished the year with 8 Ontario Parks trips.

-For 2022, I switched from glamping to camping in increase my chances at booking at site.
+In 2022, I switched from glamping to camping to widen my net and increase my chances of booking a site.

-I chose from 19 parks and parklands near me to make a list of 36 campgrounds with up to half a dozen sites I liked at each.
+I chose from 19 parks and parklands near me to list, with 36 campgrounds and up to half a dozen sites I liked at each.

 My selections include walk-ins, beginner backpacking and paddle-in sites – my overzealous approach to booking sites when available has led to a reservation almost every week from May until mid-August.